Color Palette Extractor — Pull Colors From Any Image

 Frequently Asked Questions

-What image formats work?
+What image formats work with the color extractor?